 Vacuum Regularly Dirt and grit can lead to excess wear and scratching of a hardwood timber floor.
 Even very fine dirt can cause gradual damage to your hardwood floors.
 We recommend vacuuming or electro-static mop over sweeping as its more thorough and prevents the debris from becoming lodged in between the panels.

-Use Specially Designed Cleaning Products Ordinary floor cleaners could do more harm than good when used on your hardwood[,chemical cleaners could damage the coating of the timber].
+Use Specially Designed Cleaning Products Ordinary floor cleaners could do more harm than good when used on your hardwood.
 Make sure that you use products designed to be used with hardwood, preferably recommended by the manufacturer of the coating.
 Floorboard outlets like Floorboards Online typically have a list of products that are most suitable.

 Avoid products that use ammonia, petroleum distillates, methylated spirits or kerosene as the damage these products can cause to your hardwoods floors is irreversible.
 Also refrain from household detergents or any form of wax.
 Find a product thatís used for cleaning hardwood floors and stick to it.

 Be Wary When Moving Furniture Iím not just referring to when you want to switch up the feng shui of your living room.
 Even general readjustments by someone on the couch can cause marks on your hardwood floor.
 Always lift furniture and avoid dragging anything across the hardwood.
 Also, consider installing felt protectors to the legs of furniture to minimise scratches from moving furniture.